sergiosanchoasensio/GradientBoostingMachine/readme.txt

 (**)

-ModelToGpv tranlates the GBM output (input.txt) to DOT language (output.txt).
+ModelToGpv translates the GBM output (input.txt) to DOT language (output.txt).
 You can use Graphviz to read output.txt content and print the model.

 For more information see ‘TFG_GBM.pdf’.